UH Mānoa requires the following personal safety practices for all employees, students and visitors.

 When on campus

-Face coverings are mandatory
+Face masks are mandatory while indoors

 When on campus

-Face coverings mandatory in student housing
+Face masks mandatory in student housing

 For more information, refer to the Student and Residence Life Working Group general plans for student residents.